AmreshSinha/AmreshSinha/README.md

                         'Open Source Head': "Coding Club IITG",
                       },
   'challenge': "Looking for some challenges!
-I am always available on discord: '$ su Amresh#6575'" 'what do I like other than coding?': "Cycling, Football, Mountain Trekking, Swimming" }
+I am always available on discord: '$ su Amresh#6575'" 'what do I like other than coding?': "Cycling, Football, Trekking, Swimming" }
 ```